 Units awarded in topics courses are dependent upon the number of hours required of the student.
-Any combination of lecture, laboratory, or lecture/laboratory may be scheduled by the department.
+Any combination of lecture and/or laboratory may be scheduled by the department.
 Refer to Class Schedule.

 Note: May be taken 4 times

 Topics in Industrial Technology.
 See class schedule for specific topic covered.
 Course title will designate subject covered.